 Greek Life Programs in the Office of Student Activities at Western Illinois University, in support of a diverse and thriving fraternity and sorority community, will provide opportunities and resources to assist in the learning and development of students as members of self-governing and values based organizations while promoting positive citizenship, informed decisions and empowerment and making meaningful contributions to university and local community.

 Greek Life provides students with a wide variety of leadership opportunities.
 Members can participate within their chapter as an officer or on one of three governing councils, Interfraternity Council, Panhellenic Council, and United Greek Council.
 Our fraternities and sororities encourage active participation in leadership experiences within and outside of our community.
 We believe in leading by example through exemplifying the values by which we were founded upon.

 The opportunity to give is one of the most rewarding experiences in our community.
 We believe that it is a rewarding part of the human experience to work together to help others.
-By striving to raise awareness of social issues through out community, we make service a part of the way we live and part of who we are.
+By striving to raise awareness of social issues throughout the community, we make service a part of the way we live and part of who we are.

-Being a member of a fraternity or sorority creates a deeper bond of friendship and a sense of loyalty that provides an individual with a sense of family throughout their lifetime.
+Being a member of a fraternity or sorority creates deep bonds of friendship and loyalty that provides an individual with a sense of family throughout their lifetime.
 We believe that the true friendship associated with fraternity and sorority life moves beyond individual chapters and reaches out to include chapters from each council.